WillKopil/Wills-Decentralized-Computer/README.md

 The first thing you should know is the `.gitpod.yml` will run all the commands listed when the ephemeral computer starts

-> NOTE: In order to save space in the `.gitpod.yml` file we will simply execute a bash script --> `gitpod-init.sh` .
-For everything that can't install in a bash script we will add it to the `.gitpod.yml`
+> NOTE: In order to save space in the `.gitpod.yml` file we will simply execute a bash script --> `gitpod-init.sh`
+> For everything that can't be installed in a bash script we will add it to the `.gitpod.yml`

 Our packages that we install won't be needed in github so we will also be sure to automaticly add them into the `.gitignore` file in the install scripts